nikolainechaev/MotorCarrierList/README.md

 ## **Full-Stack Development with Azure SQL, CI/CD, and Secret Management**

-This project demonstrates my expertise in full-stack development, focusing on seamless integration of cloud technologies using CI/CD pipelines, secure secret management with GitHub Secrets, and robust data management with Azure SQL Database.
+This project demonstrates my expertise in full-stack development, focusing on seamless integration of cloud technologies using CI/CD pipelines, secret management with GitHub Secrets, and robust data management with Azure SQL Database.
 It includes both UI and API tests to ensure end-to-end quality and functionality.

 ## **Overview**